approov/quickstart-cloudflare_approov-worker/README.md

 ## How it works?

-A brief overview on how the Approov cloud service and the Approov Cloudflare worker fit together from a backend perspective.

-Please read the [Approov in Detail](https://approov.io/approov-in-detail.html) page for a detailed overview of how the mobile app and backend fit together with the Approov cloud service and the Approov SDK.
+This will be a brief overview on how the Approov cloud service and the Approov Cloudflare worker fit together from a backend perspective.
+For a complete overview of how the mobile app and backend fit together with the Approov cloud service and the Approov SDK we recommend you to read the [Approov in Detail](https://approov.io/approov-in-detail.html) page on our website.

 ### Approov Cloud Service